 Refinance rates were mixed, but one key rate decreased.

-The average rate for a 30-year fixed-rate refinance receded, but the average rate on a 15-year fixed climbed higher.
-Meanwhile, the average rate on 10-year fixed refis cruised higher.
+The national average for a 30-year fixed-rate refinance declined, but the average rate on a 15-year fixed rose.
+Meanwhile, the average rate on 10-year fixed refis increased.

 30-year fixed refinance

-The average 30-year fixed-refinance rate is 4.63 percent, down 8 basis points from a week ago.
-A month ago, the average rate on a 30-year fixed refinance was higher, at 4.81 percent.
+The average 30-year fixed-refinance rate is 4.05 percent, down 3 basis points compared with a week ago.
+A month ago, the average rate on a 30-year fixed refinance was higher, at 4.31 percent.

 You can use Bankrate’s mortgage calculator to figure out your monthly payments and see what the effects of making extra payments would be.
 It will also help you calculate how much interest you’ll pay over the life of the loan.